There is an updated budget for 2018. The new version is up with improved features and it’s still free. Full details here.

 DOWNLOAD TEMPLATE IN THE FREEBIES PAGE

-For the past couple years, I’ve been in charge of managing the backend of the budget for Lily and myself.
-Apart from picking up some 9-volts and maybe a screw set from Home Depot, Lily has done the majority of the shopping to keep our family clothed and fed.
+For the past couple years, I’ve been in charge of managing the backend of the budget for my family.
+Apart from picking up some 9-volts and maybe a screw set from Home Depot, my wife has done the majority of the shopping to keep our family clothed and fed.
 She likes the budget and suggested I should share it with everyone – so we are!

 We’re hoping our budget template is as helpful for you as it has been helpful for us.